GaetanBenoitDev/metaMDBG/README.md

 # In this example, we recruit similar reads used for correcting a target read with minimum read
 # overlap of 2000 bp and min identity of 97%, and we use 5% of k-mers for correction.
 metaMDBG asm --out-dir ./outputDir/ --in-ont reads.fastq.gz --density-correction 0.05 --min-read-identity 0.97 --min-read-overlap 2000

-# Resume an existing run (checkpoint system)
-# If an assembly run stops for any reason, simply resubmit the same command.
-# metaMDBG will automatically skip completed steps and resume from the last checkpoint.
 ```

 ## Generating an assembly graph